gocardless/angularjs-style-guide/README.md

 Components are encapsulated DOM components.
 Each component contains all the HTML, CSS, JavaScript, and other dependencies needed to render itself.

+### Routes

+A view, made up of components and unique pieces of UI, that points to a URL.
+Like components, each route contains all the HTML, CSS, JavaScript, and other dependencies needed to render itself.

+### Services

+Services contain Business logic.
+For example, `$http` abstractions.

 ### Config

 Configures Providers.
 For example, `$locationProvider.html5Mode(true);`.